cogdog/flickr-cc-helper/README.md

 Yes pop up windows are not elegant.
 Hopefully in the future I might be able to generate it as a light-box overlay.
 Or maybe you can fork this code, and do it for me?

+##### For Firefox users:
+If you are using Firefox you might notice that the window does not open when using the tool on Flickr.
+This has to do with an issue with the Firefox's CSP.
+A quick workaround for this problem is to install this [extension](https://addons.mozilla.org/en-US/firefox/addon/bookmarklets-context-menu/) and use the bookmarklet from there.

 THE EASY WAY VS THE CUSTOM WAY
 -----